pkerpedjiev/emptypipes/about.md

 #### Bio ####

-I'm currently a Postdoctoral Fellow in the lab of [Nils Gehlenborg](http://gehlenborg.com/) at Harvard Medical School.
-Previously, I was a PhD student working on modelling the tertiary structure of RNA molecules at the [Theoretical Biochemistry Group](http://www.tbi.univie.ac.at) at the University of Vienna.
-If you're interested, you can find a short form copy of my <a href="/cv">CV here</a>.
+I'm currently a Senior Software Engineer at Zymergen.
+Previously, I was a postdoctoral fellow in the lab of [Nils Gehlenborg](http://gehlenborg.com/) at Harvard Medical School and before that a PhD student working on modelling the tertiary structure of RNA molecules at the [Theoretical Biochemistry Group](http://www.tbi.univie.ac.at) at the University of Vienna.
+If you're interested, you can find a slightly outdated short form copy of my <a href="/cv">CV here</a> or take a look at <a href="https://www.linkedin.com/in/peter-kerpedjiev/">my LinkedIn profile</a>.

 #### Contact ####